msachi/kafka-streams-demo/README.md

 us
 ```

+So far so good!

-### 5. Counting the words
+## 5. Counting words

 Let's now take a step further to add some "stateful" computations to the topology by counting the occurrence of the words split from the source text stream.
-Following similar steps let's create another program based on the `LineSplit.java` class:
+Following similar steps as before, let's create another program based on the `LineSplit.java` class:

 ```java
 public class WordCount {